21 cm intensity mapping with the Five hundred metre Aperture Spherical Telescope: Anticipated science

+It is relevant to compare the possible FAST surveys with other proposed surveys.
+Such a comparison is not without difficulty.
+Forecasts for different surveys use different assumptions.
+The accuracy of the forecasts depends considerably on detailed knowledge of the final design specifications.
+Again, this varies for different surveys.
+However, for the scope of this paper it is still pertinent to compare the different instruments to obtain a first-order measurement of the capabilities of FAST in relation to other surveys.

-{\it Comparison of Surveys:} It is relevant to compare the possible FAST surveys with other proposed surveys.
-Figure 10 shows the nominal quoted in various publications the fractional sensitivity of various proposed surveys.
-This comparison is not easy to make as all the different proposed surveys quote their sensitivity in different binnings.
-Thus we include another more limited comparison in Figure 11 where the FAST surveys have simple $|Delta k = k$ bins and the special Figure 12, which has everything with the same 20 bins per decade kindly provided by Philip Bull\cite{Bull:2014}.
+Figure \ref{fig:allsurveys} shows the nominal fractional sensitivity of various proposed surveys, quoted in different publications.
+This comparison is difficult because all the different proposed surveys quote their sensitivity using different binning schemes in $k$.
+We therefore show another plot in Fig. \ref{fig:allsurveysk3} where the FAST surveys have simple $\Delta k = k$ bins and the special Fig. \ref{fig:allsurveysBull}, which has all surveys with the same 20 bins per decade, kindly provided by Philip Bull (see \citealt{Bull:2014}).